kwokcb/ShadingLanguageX/docs/Proposals.md

 # TODO add remaining inputs to standard_input function
 # TODO setting addressmode sets vaddressmode and uaddressmode
 # TODO use pathlike instead of specific Path/str types
+# TODO -n --node-graphs argument that specifies functions and loops should use nodegraphs
 ```